altogic/altogic-js/README.md

 ### Scheduled tasks (i.e., cron jobs)

-The client library task manager allows you to manually trigger service executions of your scheduled tasks which actually ran periodically at fixed times, dates, or intervals.
+The client library task manager allows you to manually trigger service executions of your scheduled tasks that actually ran periodically at fixed times, dates, or intervals.

 Typically, a scheduled task runs according to its defined execution schedule.
 However, with Altogic's client library by calling the `runOnce` method, you can manually run scheduled tasks ahead